brendan887/pokemon-card-grader/READme.md

 - As seen in Figure 2, examples in initial dataset can be noisy, i.e. backgrounds and skewing of cards that are not relevant to the actual classification task
 - We segmented and flattened cards in order to isolate the cards from the background (reduce noise of dataset), while attempting to retain all of the card
 - Initial dataset shows PSA labels, which gives more information to the model than it should have -> this can explain why there is not a marked increase in accuracy following segmenting and cropping out cards, in addition to less datapoints following segmentation
+- Model 3 could have been trained for longer; loss is still decreasing, maybe may increase validation accuracy (though not necessarily)

 ### Model 1: Resnet50 Transfer Learning: